 To view a PDF version of this document, please click here.

 Applications for the Sandra Wilson Memorial Dissertation Grant Award are due February 1 and July 1..
 An electronic copy of each application document is required.
-Documents must be in Word (.DOC, .DOCX) or Portable Document (.PDF) format.
+Documents must be in Word (.DOC) or Portable Document (.PDF) format.
 Any application received without all required documents will not be reviewed.
 Carefully review the eligibility, selection criteria, allowable expenses, duration of project and reporting expectations; and prepare all required application documents for uploading before initiating this electronic application form.